hl7ch/ch-core/input/pagecontent/guidance.md

    * Edition URI: [http://snomed.info/sct/2011000195101](http://snomed.info/sct/2011000195101)

 #### Usage in Swiss Exchange Formats
+The guidance for Switzerland is that the `version` element should only be added when using codes from the Swiss extension.
 To illustrate how the SNOMED CT codes (international vs. Swiss extension) are used, examples of the CH EMED exchange format are shown below.

 **SNOMED CT international**: 721912009 "Medication summary document (record artifact)"